 “Tell me about yourself.”
 It’s one of the most common (and tricky) job interview questions.
 Even so, many job seekers don’t take the question seriously, thinking it’s just an icebreaker meant to put them at ease.

-But they should carefully consider their response because it’s more than a throwaway opener for most interviewers.
-When hiring managers pose this question, they’re hoping candidates will give them some insight as to why they think they’re a good fit for the job.
-They’re also using it to learn about applicants’ priorities, which gives them a better sense of who each candidate really is.
+But they should carefully consider their response, because “tell me about yourself” is more than a throwaway opener for most interviewers.
+When hiring managers pose this open-ended question, they’re hoping candidates will give them some insight as to why they think they’re a good fit for the job.
+They’re also using it to learn about applicants’ priorities, which gives them a better sense of who each job candidate really is.

 And that’s not all: Interviewers also ask this question to judge how articulate and confident interviewees are, which in turn gives them a view of how new hires might present themselves to customers, clients and colleagues if they get the job.

-As a job seeker, your answer will give you a great opportunity to spotlight the skills and experience that make you the ideal candidate for the job.
-And because it’s the question most hiring managers lead with, it can also help you to get the job interview off on the right foot.
-Here are a few tips to help you nail your response:
+As a job seeker, knowing how to answer, “tell me about yourself,” gives you a great opportunity to spotlight the skills and experience that make you the ideal candidate for the job.
+And because it’s the question most hiring managers lead with, it's also your way to start off on the right foot.
+Here are a few more job interview tips to help you nail your response:

 Many job candidates make the mistake of answering this question with talk of something personal — their family, kids or hobbies.
 Some even launch into their life story, starting with their hometown and continuing on through their college graduation.

 Alternately, others share descriptions of the problems in their current job, explaining that they applied for this position because their commute is horrible, their boss is a jerk or their employer won’t allow them to work a flexible schedule.

 And some job seekers simply summarize their resume, going point-by-point through their work experience and education history.